-4.7.7 Automatic creation of components
+4.7.8 Automatic creation of components

-In case you have project with dozen of translation files, you might want to import all at once.
-This can be achieved using import\project or import\json.
+In case you have project with dozen of translation files (eg. for different Gettext domains or parts of Android apps), you might want to import them automatically.
+This can be either achieved from command line using import\project or import\json or by installing Component discovery addon.